-Also through a legislated stress check system, and through telephone and e-mail counseling provided by an employee assistance program (EAP*), importance is placed on the primary prevention of employee mental health disorders.
+Through conventional telephone and e-mail counseling and a newly introduced face-to-face counseling program provided by an employee assistance program (EAP*), which covers domestic family companies as well, importance is placed on the primary prevention of employee mental health disorders.

-Employees who return to work after taking a mental health leave are fully supported by the receiving department, personnel department, and industrial physician based on the Mitsubishi Electric Guidelines for Return-to-Work Support, and every effort is made to facilitate their return to their workplace and prevent any relapse.
+Employees who return to work after taking a mental health leave are fully supported by the belonging department, human resource department, and industrial physician based on the Mitsubishi Electric Guidelines for Return-to-Work Support, and every effort is made to facilitate their return to their workplace and prevent any relapse.

 Furthermore, by appointing dedicated counselors in the Mitsubishi Electric head office, focused care is also provided to employees posted outside of Japan, where working and living environments largely differ from Japan.